LinkTheDot/archivum/README.md

-Archivum is an app focused on building a data warehouse for the site Twitch.tv.
+Archivum is a full-stack app focused on building a data warehouse for the site Twitch.tv.
-When configured it will track the chats of given channels and store all messages, donations, livestreams, bans and more to a central database.
+When configured it will track the chats of given channels in real time and store all messages, donations, livestreams, bans and more to a central database and provide an API and website for accessing this data.

 The current limit of channels that can be tracked right now is 5, but this will be expanded in future updates.

 # Setup
-First you need to start by generating Twitch access and clien tokens with the right permissions.
+First you need to start by generating Twitch access and client tokens with the right permissions.
 I suggest using [`swiftyspiffy's website for this`](https://twitchtokengenerator.com/).

 As an individual the only permission you'll need is `chat:read`.
 If you're the owner of a channel, or have moderator permissions, `bits:read` and `channel:read:subscriptions` would be recommended for accuracy.

+# The Database
-Next you'll want to make sure there's a running instance of MySql for the app to access.
+Currently the only supported database back-end is Mysql.
+So you'll need to ensure there's a running instance of MySql for the app(s) to access.

-This can be running on the hardware, through Docker, in a Kubernetes cluster, or any other way you might run a Rust binary.
+This can be running on the hardware, through Docker, in a Kubernetes cluster, or any other way you might configure the app to access it.

 # Creating the Config
 Once you have your access and client token, you'll want to create the config file.